geo-ant/blog/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 # Appendix A: Calculating the Derivative of the Projection Functional

+This section follows the very nice paper by Bärligea and Hochstaffl (Baerligea 2023).
+To start calculating the derivative of
-!!!!!!!!!!!!! achtung hier die calculations nach b'rligea und hochstaffl !!!!
+!!!!!!!!!!!!! achtung hier die calculations nach b'rligea und hochstaffl!